Forget foldable phones. Samsung's Bixby assistant is about to get smarter

 An intelligent future

 Samsung may be building Bixby's capabilities, but its best bet could be to focus on specific uses instead of being everything for everyone, analysts said.
-That could mean targeting automotive through its Harman business, which is a key auto supplier.
-Or it could hone in on appliances, languages or other areas it has an edge over rivals, said IHS Markit analyst Blake Kozak.
+That could mean targeting the automotive sector through its Harman business, which is a key auto supplier.
+Or it could home in on appliances, languages or other areas where it has an edge over rivals, said IHS Markit analyst Blake Kozak.

 "Samsung is likely too late to the market to compete with the infrastructure and breadth of Google and Amazon," he said.
 "Instead [it] should become a specialist or at least the de facto standard for Samsung devices."

 Samsung also needs to make multiple versions of its Galaxy Home speaker, analysts said.
-Its first version is likely to be pricey, but it also should make less expensive versions that cost $40 and less -- cheap enough to compete with the Amazon Echo Dot and Google Home.
+Its first version is likely to be pricey, but the company also should make versions that cost $40 and less -- cheap enough to compete with the Amazon Echo Dot and Google Home.

 Even though it may be behind, Samsung's not giving up on Bixby.
-Over the past year, the company has opened seven AI research centers around the globe, including in the US, South Korea and Russia, to make its digital assistant smarter.
-It plans to employ 1,000 artificial intelligence specialists by 2020 -- the same timeframe it's given for making all of its products internet connected and integrated with Bixby.
+Over the past year, it's opened seven AI research centers around the globe, including in the US, South Korea and Russia, to make its digital assistant smarter.
+It plans to employ 1,000 artificial intelligence specialists by 2020 -- the same time frame it's given for making all of its products internet-connected and integrated with Bixby.

 "We are a device company," Samsung Consumer Electronics CEO Kim Hyun-suk said in May.
 "The rules of the game are different.
 It's not right to see it as a matter of being early or late."